 INDIAN CREEK TRAIL

-Indian Creek Trail is a 1.66 mile trail that follows Indian Creek through Corydon; starting at the YMCA, running through Tyson Field and along Lucas Oil Rail Lines, travels under state roads 337 and 62, crossing Indian Creek twice and ending up in Hayswood Nature Reserve.
+Indian Creek Trail is a 1.66 mile trail that follows Indian Creek through Corydon; starting at the YMCA, running through Tyson Field and along Lucas Oil Rail Lines (formerly the Louisville, New Albany and Corydon Railroad), travels under state roads 337 and 62, crossing Indian Creek twice and ending up in Hayswood Nature Reserve.
 Indian Creek Trail offers trail users a good way to exercise and navigate points of interest on the west side of Corydon.

 North Endpoint - Specific: YMCA

 South Endpoint - Specific: Hayswood Nature Reserve

 Notable Trailheads: YMCA, Tyson Field, Hayswood Nature Reserve